jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After fighters embraced all disciplines, they entered a brave new world.

 A world of remarkable progress, collaboration, and democratization.
 With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed them worldwide.
 Using this education fighters debundled martial arts disciplines into their individual techniques.
 Now they could venture out into the blossuming martial arts ecosystem to improve themselves by leaps and bounds every day.
-Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
+Kickboxers learned some wrestlers, Jiu-jitsu black belts learned low-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 The martial-arts community was put on notice, echo chambers are for losers.